Over 11,000 five-star assets

-4.1.b Publishers have an actively maintained website that shows relevant work and skill sets.
+4.1.b Publishers have an active email address and an actively maintained website that shows relevant work and skill sets.

 4.2 Pricing and Sales

-4.2.d Details of a personal sale are provided in your description text.
-Sale period and regular price are clearly stated.
+4.2.c Details of a personally-elected sale are provided in the package's description text.
+The sale period and regular price are clearly stated.

-4.2.f To be considered for an official Unity organized sale, your package must maintain a consistent price for two months.
-A price increase due to a large update will not disqualify you from being included in a sale.
+4.2.e Prices should not rise within six weeks prior to an official or personally-elected sale.
+A price increase due to a large update does not disqualify you from being included in a sale.

-4.2.g After being included in an official sale, your package’s price is not reduced for six weeks.
+4.2.f After being included in an official or personally-elected sale, your package’s price must not be reduced for six weeks.

 4.2.g New assets can be put on sale for the first two weeks of launch only if they use the “New Release Discount” option available for new assets upon initial launch.
 This option is available in publisher.unity.com.